sandravizz/Data-breach-analysis/README.md

 # Data breach analysis

 Bitsight, the international cybersecurity rating agency requested an interactive data storytelling about trends in data breaches.
 Bitsight provided me with a dataset including data breach security incidents from 2015 to 2022 in the US.
+Please check out the [project summary](https://www.sandraviz.com/data-breaches).

 ## My workflow